sentientazure/superblogdocs/07_accounts/02_python_4_login_page.md

 Here we're rendering the login form along with a submit button.
 Once submitted, the URL it submits to is the login URL.

 Now, if you go to `127.0.0.1:8000/login`, you'll see the login form.
 If you fill it and submit it won't do anything.
-Just as we did with registration, we need to receive the form submission in the views.
+We need to receive the form submission in the views.

 In your `views.py`, change your `login_view()` to: